-Graphic Design study at WCU focuses on critical thinking, social research, and professional production combined with a strategic relationship to cultural and historical investigation.
-The degree program, B.F.A. in Graphic Design is considered a pre-professional, 4-year concentration plus an internship, which leads to diverse careers in the design field or graduate study in related disciplines.
-This NASAD certified program is uniquely defined by the diversity of studio and academic electives for our students.
-Interwoven with challenging content in literature, philosophy, technology, and business are courses that support contemporary music recording, video production, and high level visual computer technologies.
+Graphic Design study at WCU focuses on critical thinking, social research and practices, and professional production combined with a strategic relationship to cultural and historical investigation.
+The graphic design B.F.A. degree is a pre-professional, 4-year program plus an internship, which leads to diverse careers in the design field or graduate study in related disciplines.

 This program is uniquely defined by the diversity of studio and academic electives for our students.
 Interwoven with challenging multidisciplinary content in literature, philosophy, technology, business and science are courses that support print and screen based communication, interactive and animated media, and in-depth work with computer software and coding.
 All B.F.A. programs within the School of Art and Design require each student to formally apply with a portfolio of work.

 The School of Art and Design within the University is supported by a vibrant artist/designer lecture series including residencies and summer programs.

 The graphic design internship requirement strengthens the ability of graduates to excel in competitive professional opportunities.
 Student successes working within the design professions after graduation include employment as: graphic designers within design studios, healthcare and marketing, motion designers, animators, IT support technicians, web designers, and interaction designers.

 The official admittance into the BFA degrees in: Studio Art, Art Education, Graphic Design